turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 The WHM plugin is deployed under `/usr/local/cpanel/whostmgr/docroot/cgi/varnish`.
 Configuration history and chart data live at `/var/log/varnish/varnish-manager-history.json`, and UI preferences are stored in `/etc/varnish/cpanel-manager-settings.json`.

+When WHM/cPanel is present, the installer restarts Apache through `/scripts/restartsrv_httpd` before Hitch is started to guarantee the correct initialization order.

 Manual WHM tweaks are no longer required, but you can still verify the values under **WHM → Server Configuration → Tweak Settings** if you want to confirm the change.

 ## 📋 Installation Options